AviatrixSystems/Docs/HowTos/openvpn_features.rst

 ---------------

 - **Centrally Managed**  A single pane of glass allows you to manage all VPN users, VPN certificates and VPN user visibility.
-- **OpenVPN Compatible** Built on OpenVPN® and is compatible with all OpenVPN® client software.
+- **OpenVPN® Compatible** Built on OpenVPN® and is compatible with all OpenVPN® client software.
 - **Split Tunnel** Supports split tunnel mode where only specified CIDRs ranges go through the VPN tunnel.
 - **Full Tunnel** Supports full tunnel mode where all user IP sessions including Internet browsing go through the VPN tunnel.
 - **PKI Managment** Supports Bring Your Own (BYO) PKI management system.